Power Supply Railway Signalling Lightning Protection Earthing

 - All electronic equipment needs to be earthed to protect against Electrical Surges.
 So to protect the equipment from surge earthing is provided is known as a fast transient earth (FTE).

 - There has to be only one earth at any given location and earth connections have to be bonded together.

 - Any other earthed signaling equipment, loc box is present within touching distance of other metal works, then it is required to be bonded together to avoid the possibility of a potential difference between the items.

 - As a direct requirement all location cases within 2.0m of each other, one of which is earthed, are required to be bonded together to avoid the possibility of a potential difference between 2 metal works causing a flow of current when any person accidentally comes into contact with both cases simultaneously.

-What is a lightning strike? – A stroke of a lightning flash attaching to a equipment.
+What is a lightning strike? – A stroke of a lightning flash attaching to equipment.

-Lightning protection system – Whole system of conductors used to protect an equipment from the effects of lightning.
+Lightning protection system – Whole system of conductors is used to protect equipment from the effects of lightning.

 What to do for protection? – Provide a direct and low resistance path to the earth for the lightning currents.
 Concept of FTE with R=10 ohms or less.